alex99op/Decrypter-tool/README.md

 A free Cecar decrypter/encrypter.
 Just for education use.

 Upcomming features:
-- [ ] Making the decrypter working (basic, one static jump).
+- [x] Making the decrypter working (basic, one static jump).
-- [ ] Making the decrypter working (advanced, dynamic jump and bruteforce).
+- [-] Making the decrypter working (advanced, dynamic jump and bruteforce).
 - [ ] Making the encrypter working (basic, one static jump).
 - [ ] Making the encrypter working (advanced, dynamic jump).
 - [ ] Norwegian language extension.